 This tech-focused POS system is comprised of free software that allows you to accept payments and automate other aspects of your business from a centralized dashboard, like inventory tracking, reporting, and CRM tools.
 You can also integrate other aspects of Square’s myriad services, like Square Appointments, their appointment scheduling software, and Square Payroll.

-Alternatively, for $60 a month you can purchase Square for Retail, which comes with more robust inventory tracking capabilities, purchase order management, and other features that retailers need to streamline their processes.
+Alternatively, for $0, $60, or $299+per month (depending on your plan) you can purchase Square for Retail, which comes with more robust inventory tracking capabilities, purchase order management, and other features that retailers need to streamline their processes.